kiranukamath/myblogsite/content/blog/another-perspective-of-learning-fastai-part1-2019.md

 path: My way of learning fastai part1
 date: 2020-05-08T14:27:41.037Z
 title: Another perspective of learning fastai part1
-description: My perspective of learning fastai part1
+description: This is **Draft** My perspective of learning fastai part1
 ---
 ## This is still draft(not yet developed feature to draft so posted)